JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ### Specific deployment versions

-If your dependencies require a higher [deployment version](https://developer.apple.com/documentation/packagedescription/supportedplatform), specify it in a `*MinimumDeploymentTarget` parameter, for example, for iOS:
+If your dependencies require a higher [deployment version](https://developer.apple.com/documentation/packagedescription/supportedplatform), specify it in the `*MinimumDeploymentTarget` parameter.
+For example, for iOS:

 ```kotlin
 kotlin {